 Boulder Microloan Program

-The Boulder Microloan Program offers loans up to $50,000 for general working capital.
+The Boulder Microloan Program offers loans up to $50,000.
 In some cases, borrowers may qualify for a larger loan amount.
 More details are available from Colorado Enterprise Fund.

-The Boulder Microloan Program offers loans to small businesses, including nonprofits and women- and minority-owned businesses, located in Boulder with annual gross revenues of less than $2 million.
+The Boulder Microloan Program offers loans to small businesses, including nonprofits and women- and minority-owned businesses, located in Boulder.
 Applicants must meet basic credit qualifications.
 More information is available from Colorado Enterprise Fund.

 Boulder Microloan Program goals include: